eoinkelly/notes/music/music.md

 * now we need to divide the octave up into smaller intervals based on how it sounds to our ears
 * these divisions have names based on their distance from the octave frequencies
 * all these divisions are defined as jumps from the "base" octave frequency

-* the more consonant an interval sounds ot human ears, the simpler the relationship between the two notes
+* the more consonant an interval sounds to human ears, the simpler the relationship between the two notes

 Notation